 Some factors to rule out: seasonality (look at market share, year-on-year changes or MATs), market size effects, improvements to products, packaging, etc., increases in distribution, other channels, price, and reduced competitive activity (ideally show that the competition got tougher).

 Writing an IPA Effectiveness Awards paper is no easy feat but it is an invaluable exercise in its own right in terms of being able to see the power of your communications activity and the value that you give to your clients.
-Best of luck.Download the Effectiveness Awards Entry Pack
+Best of luck.Find out more about the Effectiveness Awards

 Les Binet is Group Head of Effectiveness at adam&eveDDB.
 Please download his full presentation on how to write a paper.